 Fee Refunds: Notification of cancellation must be made in writing via email and submitted to the CRDTS Central Office.
 A refund (administrative fee deducted) will be made if notification is submitted at least 30 days prior to the candidate's scheduled exam start date.
 A 50% refund (administrative fee deducted) will be made if notification is submitted at least six business days prior to the candidate's scheduled exam start date.
-A 50% refund (administrative fee deducted) will be made if notification is submitted at least six business days prior to the candidate's scheduled exam start date.
 After that time, any cancellations will result in forfeiture of the entire examination fee.
 In addition, failure to appear for the exam will result in a forfeiture of the entire examination fee.
 This policy applies to all cancellations, regardless of reason.